lorenzostefanopiscioli/install-kubuntu-on-raid-disk/README.md

 Normally the hardware systems are more performing, but the speed of the software raids for consumer-level computers is still very interesting.
 However, it should be noted that for each additional pair of disks added to a type 0 raid system, the overhead of management operations increases.
 So if you go from a single disk system to a raid 0 with 2 disks, don't expect a net doubling of performance.
 The same thing if you go from 2 to 4 disks, raid 0 will increase its performance but a little less than proportionally to the increase in the resources used.

+### 1. Download Ubuntu Server 22.04 LTS
+I realize this step can seem unexpected, but this is probably the basic idea for simplifying a raid installation.
+You should know that the server version of the Ubuntu installer comes with loaded software drivers that allow the creation, mounting and management of software raids: mdadm.

+So let's start downloading the iso of [Ubuntu Server 22.04 LTS](https://cdimage.ubuntu.com/ubuntu-server/daily-live/current/jammy-live-server-amd64.iso "Ubuntu Server 22.04 LTS").